Advisor accuses Wells Fargo of pulling 'bait and switch' with promissory note

 "The voicemail from Matt stated that he has been receiving numerous calls for 'Tommy' on his personal cell phone and informed the client that he was calling the wrong number," according to the suit.

 Nguyen's suit contends that his pay was highly dependent on his ability to move his former clients over to Wells.
-When he was stifled in those transfers and his revenue generation started falling, according to the suit, his monthly bonus payments — used to pay off installments of his promissory note — were reduced by half.
+When he was stifled in those transfers and his revenue generation started to fall, according to the suit, his monthly bonus payments — used to pay off installments of his promissory note — were reduced by half.

 "When the plaintiff's earnings were insufficient to satisfy the amount of the defendant's monthly deductions, the defendant began calculating a running 'arrears' balance, allowing for increased deductions from the plaintiff's future earnings, keeping his compensation at minimum wage indefinitely," according to the suit.